ec429/fc-aviation/README.md

 * There is no Harbour building, but its effect is permanently applied.
 * A city retains 30% of its foodbox when changing size (there is no Granary building).
 * You start the game as a Democracy.
-* The calendar turns by season (i.e. 4 turns per year).
+* The calendar advances by two months per turn (i.e. 6 turns per year).
 * Unhappiness from units in the field is only 1 under Democracy (and zero for other governments).
 * Road bridges and railways are available from the start.
 So is Farmland, even though the building to enable its effect (Crop Dusting) requires the technology General Aviation.
 * Workers are called Seabees.
 Improvement build times are around 0.6 of classic (so, somewhere in between Workers and Engineers).
 Transform Terrain is unavailable.